mountaindewritos/BPTranslateFiles/README.md

 **I've made the difficult decision to manually check and edit over 400,000 lines of translated sentences and words.
 This is a challenging task, especially given my limited resources.
 Additionally, my doctor has advised me not to stay up late due to recent health issues.**

 **Your support means a lot to me.
-If you would like to contribute, a simple donation would help me continue this project: _[DONATION LINK](https://ko-fi.com/mountaindewritos)_**
+If you would like to contribute, a simple donation would help me continue this project**

 **Thank you for your understanding and patience.**